crypticUXdesigner/audio-visualizer/README.md

 - The shader automatically handles window resizing
 - Performance is throttled to the target FPS for efficiency
 - Beat detection creates ripple effects synchronized with music
+- Color transitions are smooth and non-blocking
+- Audio analysis uses tempo-relative smoothing for natural feel